 Eagle Creek Brewing Company’s connection to nearby Georgia Southern is evident in its name.
-Beautiful Eagle Creek, in the state’s Magnolia Midlands region, flows past the football team’s practice field.
+Beautiful Eagle Creek flows past the football team’s practice field.
 The first beer at the Statesboro brewery was poured on former coach Erk Russell’s birthday.

 Service Brewing Co.

-Make a visit to Savannah complete by stopping at Service Brewing Co. and Southbound Brewing Company, in Georgia's Coast region.
+Make a visit to Savannah complete by stopping at Service Brewing Co. and Southbound Brewing Company.
 A short stroll from the city's famed River Street, the names of the beers at Service Brewing Co. might give away that the owner is a U.S. Army vet.
 Beers here include Ground Pounder, Rally Point, Battlewagon and Gun Bunny.
 Southbound Brewing Company has been around since 2013 and sometimes offers uniquely sweet pairings, including donuts and Girl Scout cookies.

 More to explore